romana/romana.github.io/how/details.md

 The diagram below illustrates how an IP address can be partitioned to capture host, tenant and segment identity.
 Note, for simplicity, the example uses 8 bits for each range, which makes the resulting IP addresses readable in four octet dot address notation.

-In this example all traffic for Host 1 (Host ID = 54), would go to the 10.54/16 network.
-Of this, traffic to Tenant 1 (ID=5) would be directed to the 10.54.5/24 network.
-Traffic for Tenant 2 (ID=22) would go to 10.54.22/24.
-Traffic to Tenant 1 Segment 1 (ID=12) would go to 10.54.5.192/28 (12 in bits 25-28 of address, or 1100000=192).
-For Host 2, all CIDRs would be the same, except that 54 would be replaced by 18, the ID of Host 2.
+In this example all traffic for Host 1 (Host ID = 1), would go to the 10.1/16 network.
+Of this, traffic to Tenant 1 (ID=1) would be directed to the 10.1.1/24 network.
+Traffic for Tenant 2 (ID=2) would go to 10.1.2/24.
+Traffic to Tenant 1 Segment 1 (ID=1) would go to 10.1.1.16/28 (1 in bits 25-28 of address, or 00010000=16).
+For Host 2, all CIDRs would be the same, except that 1 would be replaced by 2, the ID of Host 2.

 ![Route Aggregation](/images/cidr.png)

-Endpoints that are in specific segments would have IP addresses from the CIDR range of the segment.
-VM1 (ID=11) on Host 1 on Tenant 1 Segment 1 would get 10.54.5.203 (192+11=203).
+Endpoints that are in a specific segment would have IP addresses from the CIDR range of the segment.
+VM1 (ID=11) on Host 1 for Tenant 1 Segment 1 would get 10.1.1.27 (16+11=27).

 Romana assigning addresses to application endpoints within the Tenant and Segment CIDRs enhances them with application level context.
 This context is used directly on the host to provide Tenant and Segment isolation.